AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 ## 3.7.2 2017-5-31

-- Now when switching networks sites that use web3 will reload
+- Now when switching networks sites that use webu will reload
 - Now when switching networks the extension does not restart
 - Cleanup decimal bugs in our gas inputs.
 - Fix bug where submit button was enabled for invalid gas inputs.